VisualNeuroscience-UH/CxSystem/docs/configuration.rst

 	...,scale,...
 	...,{1|5|1},...

-This parallel run will use 4 simulations with scale=1, scale=2, scale=3 and scale=4.
+This parallel run will use four simulations with scale=1, scale=2, scale=3 and scale=4.
+Note the numpy style vector excluding the last index.

 When two or more parameters are set to use array runs, CxSystem can run the parallel runs either as multi-dimensional runs \
 or independent runs.
 For example: suppose a simulation is to be performed for scale {1,2,3} with do_init_vms set to {0,1}. \